 Artist Stories

-Wassily Kandinsky – a lawyer turned painter, a painter turned lecturer, a green-fingered man for whom a house with garden was a curse (because instead of working he would spend hours digging and sowing).
-Rightly considered one of the fathers of abstract painting, he made a breakthrough in art history by introducing his theories on color and line into practice.
+Wassily Kandinsky – a lawyer turned painter, a painter turned lecturer, a green-fingered man for whom a house with a garden was a curse (as he would spend hours digging and sowing instead of working).
+Rightfully considered one of the fathers of abstract painting, he made a breakthrough in art history by introducing his theories on color and line in his practice.

 Interestingly, however, he did not keep a consistent style throughout his career and, as the years passed, Kandinsky’s inspiration changed and so did his painting.